Pircate/EachNavigationBar/README.md

   UIViewController.setupNavigationBar
 ```

-### To enable FKNavigationBar of a navigation controller
+### To enable EachNavigationBar of a navigation controller

 ``` swift
   let nav = UINavigationController(rootViewController: vc)